 She earned a Bachelor of Arts degree in English and Communications from Fordham University in New York City, then moved to London one year later to complete a Master’s degree in International Management at the School of Oriental and African Studies (SOAS), focusing on business development in the Middle East and North Africa.

 Prior to attending graduate school, she worked for both the Clinton Foundation and the United Nations Office for the Special Adviser on Africa (UN-OSAA).
 Her graduate thesis explored the application of Martin Carnoy’s theory of political economy of education to explain the skills mismatch and high unemployment rates in Egypt and Tunisia (earning her merit honors upon graduation).

 Imrana Alhaji Buba is the Founder of the Youth Coalition Against Terrorism (YOCAT), a volunteer-based youth organization working to unite youth against violent extremism in north-eastern Nigeria.

-The organisation promotes peace education, and provides skills training and psycho-social support to young people affected by Boko Haram insurgency.
+The organization promotes peace education and provides skills training and psycho-social support to young people affected by Boko Haram insurgency.
 He is also a Generation Change Fellow of the United States Institute of Peace (USIP), Mandela Washington Fellow, and Peace and Security Fellow of the AU-EU Youth Cooperation Hub.